industrydirect/TheIndustryDirect/README.md

 ##[Restaurant Industry Tech]
-You can use the [editor on GitHub](https://theindustrydirect.gitbook.io/restaurant-industry-tech/)
+You can use the [[restaurant industry tech]](https://theindustrydirect.gitbook.io/restaurant-industry-tech/)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.